RolfBremer/in-dexter/sample-usage.typ

 + Importing the package `in-dexter`.
 + Marking the words or phrases to include in the index.
-+ Defining the show rule for the entries (usually to hide them).
 + Generating the index page by calling the `make-index()` function.